 You don’t want to lose to the next boss battle unexpectedly just because your controller ran out of juice in the middle of a parry.

-You can always charge your controllers using the appropriate cable that comes with your consoles, but now you have ways to use phone chargers to do the same job when you need to.
+You can always charge your controllers using the appropriate cable that comes with your consoles, but now you the option to use phone chargers to do the same job when you need to.

 For extra convenience, you can also switch to wireless charging via docking stations as well.
 Just be sure to use chargers that are rated for the kinds of batteries that you are using in the controllers.